 Paul, during his second, third and fourth missionary journeys, used the natural highway of the Aegean several times.

 Second Missionary Journey

 Paul sailed from Troas, located on the eastern side of the sea, to Neapolis in Macedonia (Acts 16:11).
-The Aegean enabled the apostle to be the first person to establish Christian churches on the European continent.
+His water crossing enabled the apostle to be the first person to establish Christian churches on the European continent.